aksakalli/jekyll-doc-theme/_docs/datasets/dataset_overview.md

 ### **Contributing datasets**
 <p class="lead">
-<font size="5">OGB is an on-going community-driven effort and welcomes contribution of datasets from the community. <br/>
-If you are interested, please follow the instructions <a href="https://docs.google.com/document/d/e/2PACX-1vS1hBTYLONRwAU9UxK42USTuRKrt_Yk4H0EhpLvJC_eOrGxbJUtrzDqlIStAFpnwZt2N28B3MuSxgqj/pub">here</a>.  </font>
+<font size="5">TGB welcomes community feedback and contributions, if you would like to contribute a datasets or raise an issue, please reach out <a href="shenyang.huang@mail.mcgill.ca">by email</a>. </font>
 </p>